dimonge/tasks/README.md

 ## CallstatsIO Assignment
 #### Get Started
-To start you will need to install
+To start, you will need to install
 ```javascript
   yarn install --save -g create-react-app
 ```

-then install the app dependencies
+then install the app dependencies using
 ```javascript
   yarn install
 ```
-start the app
+start the app with
 ```javascript
   yarn start
 ```